Dreamfall: The Longest Journey: Sales

 In its second-quarter report for 2006, Funcom told investors that early sales of Dreamfall's computer version were "positive", while those of the Xbox release were "low".
 The company blamed this disparity on the Xbox's loss of market share to the Xbox 360.
 According to Funcom, revenues from Dreamfall totaled $2.64 million at the end of the second quarter, by which time roughly 300,000 copies of the game had been shipped to retailers.
 In its annual 2006 report, the company summarized Dreamfall's computer version as a "satisfactory" seller that drew revenues "above expectations".
 Sales and revenues of the Xbox release both failed to meet Funcom's forecasts.

-Dreamfall was widely pirated: roughly 200,000 copies were downloaded illegally before its release, and Funcom later estimated between 3 and 10 downloads for every unit sold.
-This loss of revenue led the company to exit offline computer game development in 2007, in favor of online games such as Age of Conan, whose business model made them less vulnerable to piracy.
+Funcom estimated 200,000 copies of Dreamfall were downloaded illegally before release, and between 3 and 10 copies were illegally downloaded for every unit sold.
+A perceived loss of revenue due to piracy led the company to exit offline computer game development in 2007, in favor of online games such as Age of Conan, whose business model made them less vulnerable to piracy.